oleobal/doom-fire/readme.md

 Get help: `./doom-fire --help`

-Run: `./doom-fire`
+Run: `./doom-fire` in a terminal with 256 colors.

-Compiling with LDC and GDC doesn't work,
+Compiling with LDC and GDC doesn't work, but there shouldn't be big problems against them either, I just didn't take the time to solve them.